WillahScott/w207-MachineLearning/README.md

   *  Emphasis:
     * Tweaking regularization parameters and using L1 vs L2
     * Feature extraction for basic NLP in documents, using different vectorizers (CountVectorizer, TF-IDF) and preprocessing techniques.

+* project3: Use of dimensionality reduction, clustering and probability density estimation for predicting if a mushroom is poisonous or not.
+  * Models used: K-Means and Gaussian Mixture Models
+  * Emphasis:
+    * Using PCA for dimensionality reduction.
+Tuning of PCA for sufficient variance explained remaining with minimal information loss.